pratyush1712/Personal-Website/public/readmes/education.md

 ### Applied Mathematics and Engineering:

--   Engineering Applications of Operations Research (ENGRU 1101)
+-   Engineering Applications of Operations Research (ENGRI 1101)
 -   Developing an Entrepreneurial Mindset (HADM 4144)

 ### For fun and curiosity: